sarahstandish/arabic-dictation-app-front-end/notes.md

 # To read

 # To Do
-- Create input component
 - Create algorithm to check input
-- Search again if there are more words available
+  - Display meaningful input
+  - Add the word to the end of the input array if word was wrong
+  - Refactor 'visibility' prop everywhere for greater consistency
+  - Add function to get visibility, for greater consistency again?
-- Show error message if no words were returned
+- Show error message if no words were returned or if words were exhausted